 In addition to uncovering the root of a serious issue, this study highlights the extent to which many nursing homes are ill prepared to aid their residents.
 Without proper and extensive training of their staff, nursing homes will continue their unethical practices of medicating their disruptive patients in order to calm their agitation or aggression.
 Using psychoactive restraints to sedate patients into a state of compliance is a gross violation of the elderly’s Patient’s Rights.
 Their cognitive and communicative deficiencies subject them to a torturous silence which must be broken.
 It is the nursing home’s responsibility to not only care for the patient’s physical well-being, but to ensure their emotional and mental comfort as well.

-The passionate team of attorneys here at the Law Offices of Ben Yeroushalmi firmly believes that every nursing home resident should receive individualized care which places the resident’s well-being before their staff’s convenience.
+The passionate team of attorneys here at the Yeroushalmi Law firmly believes that every nursing home resident should receive individualized care which places the resident’s well-being before their staff’s convenience.
 Our team is prepared to fight for you or your family member’s rights to comfort and dignity while they reside in a nursing home.
 If you believe that your loved one has been unnecessarily medicated, let us help rectify the ills committed against them and bring you the peace of mind you deserve.
 We serve cities all across California, such as Oakland, Rancho Palos Verdes, and Tustin.
 Contact us today for a free consultation.